 - Since 1970 the industry has paid almost £330 billion in production tax, the equivalent of around three years of NHS bills for England in today’s money.

 - The tax rate on oil and gas production of 40 per cent is double that paid by other UK industries.

 Find out more about the industry through this short film

 More than just monetary value from production

-- In 2016, just over 330,000 jobs in the UK were delivered through or supported by oil and gas production.
+- Over 300,000 jobs in the UK continue to be supported by oil and gas production.

 - The supply chain is active throughout the UK with contracts being won from the north of Scotland to southern England.

-Find out more in the Business Outlook 2017
+Find out more in the Economic Report 2017